Wesley-Janson/stat27420_final_project/README.md

 * **STAT_27420_Final_Paper.pdf**: PDF of final paper.

 * **models.ipynb**: This is the main Jupyter notebook used to run the models used in our paper.
+This acts as the main driver file, and should be the only file needed to be run.

 * **data_utils.py**: Python script that contains helper functions used in data cleaning and analysis.